Recurrent Equilibrium Networks: Flexible Dynamic Models with Guaranteed Stability and Robustness: Conclusions

-In this paper we have introduced RENs as a new model class for learning dynamical systems with stability and robustness constraints.
-The model set is flexible and admits a direct parameterization, allowing learning via unconstrained optimization.
+In this paper we have introduced recurrent equilibrium networks (RENs) as a new model class for learning nonlinear dynamical systems with built-in stability and robustness constraints.
+The model set is flexible and admits a direct parameterization, allowing learning of large-scale models via generic unconstrained optimization methods such as stochastic gradient descent.

 We have illustrated the benefits of the new model class on problems in system identification, observer design, and control.
 On system identification benchmarks, the REN structure outperformed the widely-used RNN and LSTM models in terms of model fit while achieving far lower sensitivity to input perturbations.
-We illustrated the use in state estimation via data-driven observer design for an unstable nonlinear PDE.
-And finally, we illustrated the benefits for control design by linear constrained nonlinear feedback policies for linear systems.

-Our future work will further explore uses of RENs for for robust reinforcement learning, learning of robot motion primitives with passivity constraints, and privacy-preserving control policy design, as well as applications in online learning of feedback policies.
+We further showed that the REN model architecture enables new approaches to nonlinear observer design and optimization of nonlinear feedback controllers.